Brian Brake: Move to London (1954–1959)

+Monsoon (1960)

-His "Monsoon" series of photographs taken in India during 1960 were published internationally in magazines including Life, Queen and Paris Match.
-Brake used Aparna Das Gupta (now Aparna Sen) as the model for what was to become one of his best known photographs from the "Monsoon" series — a shot of a girl holding her face to the first drops of monsoon rain.
+His Monsoon series of photographs taken in India during 1960 were published internationally in magazines including Life, Queen and Paris Match.
+Brake used Aparna Das Gupta (now Aparna Sen) as the model for what was to become one of his best known photographs from the Monsoon series — a shot of a girl holding her face to the first drops of monsoon rain.
 The shoot was set up on a Kolkata rooftop with a ladder and a watering can.
 Sen describes the shoot:

+The Monsoon series significantly increased Brake's fame.

+Later work (1960–1988)

-In the same year as he shot "Monsoon", Brake also photographed in New Zealand.
+In 1960, Brake also photographed in New Zealand.
 The images were published in the best-selling book New Zealand, Gift of the Sea (1963).
 The book remained in print for over a decade and was republished in an entirely new format and with different images, but the same title, in 1990.

+Brake made his home base in Hong Kong starting in 1962.

 In 1965, Nigel Cameron and Brake published Peking: A Tale of Three Cities, which was dedicated to Brake's father, John Brake.
 In 1967, Brake and William Warren were commissioned by James Thompson to produce The House on the Klong, which was first published after the mysterious disappearance of silk merchant and former CIA agent James Thompson, in January 1968.
 This book was the first of many on craft and art objects.
-Titles include The Sculpture of Thailand (1972), Legend and Reality: Early Ceramics from South-East Asia (1977), Art of the Pacific (1979), and, in collaboration with Doreen Blumhardt, Craft New Zealand: The Art of the Craftsman (1981).
+In the late 1960s, Brake primarily produced museum-style books on Asian artworks.
+Later titles on craft and art objects include The Sculpture of Thailand (1972), Legend and Reality: Early Ceramics from South-East Asia (1977), Art of the Pacific (1979), and, in collaboration with Doreen Blumhardt, Craft New Zealand: The Art of the Craftsman (1981).

-In 1970, Brake founded Zodiac Films in Hong Kong and made documentary films in Indonesia for the following six years.
+In 1970, Brake founded Zodiac Films in Hong Kong and made documentary films in Indonesia until 1976.

-In 1976, he returned to New Zealand.
+In 1976, he moved from Hong Kong back to New Zealand and began to photograph New Zealand in addition to his prior work Asia.
+He was commissioned by Time-Life in the 1970s to photograph Sydney and Hong Kong for a book series on major cities.

 He commissioned an East Asian influenced architectural award-winning house designed by Ron Sang on Titirangi's Scenic Drive, in the Waitākere Ranges to the west of Auckland; the house has a Category 1 Heritage New Zealand rating.
 He lived there with his life partner, Wai-man Lau, for the remainder of his life, although he continued to accept freelance assignments abroad.
 In 1985 he helped establish the New Zealand Centre for Photography.

 In the 1981 Queen's Birthday Honours, Brake was appointed an Officer of the Order of the British Empire, for services to photography.

 Brake died at Titirangi of a heart attack in 1988.